johnsn27/FYPSupportingMaterial/README.md

 The system built is designed to work behind both a BBC Login and a BBC Developer certificate for security purposes.
 The system will be demoed in full at the viva (as I have these credentials)

-## Reason for not including entire datasets
+## Reason for not Including Entire Datasets
 The BBC Articles dataset contains 2000/10000 articles due to size constraints The BBC Articles with sentiment dataset contain 1/10000 due to a number of reasons including size constraints